shrinerb/shrine/README.md

 Once files are uploaded on the client side, their data can be submitted to the server and attached to a record, just like with raw files.
-The only difference is that they won't be additionally uploaded to temporary storage on assignment, as they were already uploaded on the client side. **Note:** By default Shrine won't extract metadata from directly uploaded files, see [this section][metadata direct uploads] for the rationale and instructions on how to opt in.
+The only difference is that they won't be additionally uploaded to temporary storage on assignment, as they were already uploaded on the client side.
+Note that by default **Shrine won't extract metadata from directly uploaded files**, instead it will just copy metadata that was extacted on the client side; see [this section][metadata direct uploads] for the rationale and instructions on how to opt in.

 For handling client side uploads it's recommended to use **[Uppy]**.
 Uppy is a very flexible modern JavaScript file upload library, which happens to integrate